-No one likes a smelly sleeping bag so we've put together what you need to know when washing your down sleeping bag.
-If you already own a Sea to Summit sleeping bag then these proper care instructions are printed right on the combined storage cell/laundry bag.
+Sleeping in a sleeping bag means that oils and salts from your perspiration, plus grime from the outside world (including fine-grain sand) can remain inside the bag and compromise the insulation - and leave it smelling less-than-fresh.
+Keeping your bag clean will actually prolong its life, and make sleeping more pleasant, so we've put together what you need to know when washing your sleeping bag.
+If you already own a Sea to Summit sleeping bag some models come with care instructions printed right on the storage cell.

 Don’t dry-clean a down sleeping bag

-The dry-cleaning chemicals strip the oils from the down and prevent it from lofting properly.
+The dry-cleaning chemicals can strip the oils from the down and prevent it from lofting properly.

 Use soap specifically formulated for down